 Pre-diabetes is a risk factor for developing type 2 diabetes.
-Pre-diabetes has no symptoms, but there are a range of risk factors including obesity, smoking, heart disease, polycystic ovarian syndrome and high blood pressure.
+Pre-diabetes has no symptoms, but there is a range of risk factors, including obesity, smoking, heart disease, polycystic ovary syndrome and high blood pressure.
 Pre-diabetes is diagnosed using tests for blood glucose levels.
 Without treatment, about one in three people with pre-diabetes will develop type 2 diabetes.

-Without lifestyle changes , approximately one in three people with pre-diabetes will develop type 2 diabetes.
+Without lifestyle changes, including healthy eating, exercise and losing weight, approximately one in three people with pre-diabetes will develop type 2 diabetes.

-Type 2 diabetes is a condition in which blood glucose levels are higher than normal because the body is unable to produce sufficient insulin, or the insulin it produces is unable to work as effectively in the body (insulin resistance).
+Type 2 diabetes is a condition where blood glucose levels are higher than normal.
+This occurs when the body cannot make enough insulin, or the insulin it makes does not work as well as it should (also known as insulin resistance).

-Insulin is a hormone that is needed to move glucose from the blood into the cells for energy..
-A lack of insulin leads to raised blood glucose levels.
-Type 2 diabetes is a serious and chronic medical condition that over time can lead to long-term damage of nerves and blood vessels, kidneys, heart, eyes and feet.
+Insulin is a hormone that moves glucose from the blood into the cells for energy.
+A lack of insulin leads to raised glucose levels in the blood.
+Type 2 diabetes is a serious long-term medical condition that, over time, can lead to damage of nerves, blood vessels, kidneys, heart, eyes and feet, if not managed well.

 Risk factors for pre-diabetes

-The risk factors for developing pre-diabetes are the same as for type 2 diabetes, and include:
+The risk factors for developing pre-diabetes are the same as for type 2 diabetes.
+They include:

 Diagnosis of pre-diabetes